5 Workplace Injury Safety Tips - Legal Reader

 - Provide All Necessary Protection Equipment.
 The type of equipment changes greatly with each job, but be sure that as an employer you are up to date on any changes in the safety protection for your industry.
 As an employee, if you see a coworker wearing a piece of protection that you have not been given, inquire about it.
 Additionally, by utilizing all proper equipment every time you perform a job, you can help protect yourself from injury.

 - Create and incorporate a safety and wellness plan.
+If you are looking for information about what would comprise a safety and wellness plan, there is information on the OSHA website.
 Essentially, creating one of these plans allows management and ownership of a business to anticipate possible injury risk factors, and have a plan to avoid them.
 As an employee, you can reach out to your superiors and ask about the existence of a safety and wellness plan.

 - Keep a neat and tidy work environment.
 Whether this means management re-organizing a factory to make better use of the space, or employees cleaning up after themselves in the breakroom, a clean environment helps prevent injury.